How Much to Charge for House Cleaning?

 Estimating a house cleaning job isn’t as simple as quoting whatever your competitors are charging.
 Each business has unique costs they should factor into their prices.
+Establishing this beforehand can give you the best understanding of what you will need to include to calculate the appropriate price ranges for your business.

 So, while there is no “one size fits all” answer for how to estimate house cleaning jobs, if you follow the seven easy steps below you should be able to come up with a profitable and reasonable hourly rate.

 It might take a new cleaning business a few rounds to get comfortable with the estimating process.
 That said, it’s important to learn how to do it properly so you can earn a decent living wage.
+Having a professional cleaning business planner will keep your business operating at the most efficient level, saving time and money down the line.

 Need a professional estimate template?
 FreshBooks’ online estimating software makes generating and sending estimates easy.
 Plus, you can quickly convert them into invoices when the job’s done.
+Download one of our cleaning price list templates to find the most accurate and efficient way to estimate your business costs.

 In this article, we’ll cover: